Pakistani media on Turkey in Afghanistan | ExBulletin

 Pakistani media on Turkey in Afghanistan

-Turkey’s pro-activism in Afghanistan and the region, and its vehement rhetoric attempting to project itself as a leading player in the Muslim world has led to its activities being scrutinized by the media in different countries.
+New Delhi, Sep 25 (IANS) Turkey’s pro-activism in Afghanistan and the region, and its vehement rhetoric attempting to project itself as a leading player in the Muslim world has led to scrutiny of its activities by the media of different countries.

 In the complex dynamic that dominates the Muslim world, the bullish approach of the government of President Recep Tayyip Erdogan has led to speculation about the future of the country and its role in conflict zones whether it is Afghanistan or the Haut- Karabakh.
-In this context, the freewheeling narrative that the media creates in Pakistan of theories tailored to their needs is often interesting.
+In this context, the free-wheeling narrative that the media creates in Pakistan, evoking theories tailored to their needs, is often interesting.

-The ‘Daily Ummat’ of September 23 ran an article mentioning that Turkey was responsible for “spoiling India’s game” in Afghanistan.

-According to the article, Turkey has constantly alerted the Taliban to India’s “moves and plans”, in addition to advising the Taliban to refrain from maintaining trade relations with India.

 The article thus attempts to deny any strategic interest that Turkey may have in the region.